cinnamonflavoredbismuth/CS1400-2-Final/README.md

 ---
 Spanish or Vanish
 This is a simple game where the user can increase a streak for every day they do a Spanish lesson.
-This game has the following units:
+This game has the following units: Basics, Directions, Small Talk, and Food.
-The game will display a lesson and multiple options, and the user has to select the correct one.
+The game will display a question in the unit's lesson that they are on and display multiple options.
+The user has to select the correct one.
 This program will be played using Pygame, a popular library for creating games in Python.

 ## Installation